prob-prog-project/final-project/README.md

 The gamma mixture model takes around 10 minutes to run and the hierarchial model takes around 1 hour on GCP.

-Locally the gamma takes ~30 minutes and we have not trained the hierarchial model locally
+Locally the gamma takes ~30 minutes and the hierarchial takes multiple hours.

 ## Final Project Notebook
 We have included a example of a Jupyter notebook under